 The combination of these creates an ecosystem where users, new developers, and support personnel can gain insight into an application interactively without requiring developers to go back and study stale documentation and arcane code.

 If you’re going to treat business knowledge as a valuable asset, you want to make sure that it’s correct.
 Morphir’s use of functional programming structures that are tuned towards codifying business concepts eliminates many of the bugs that are common in less concise tools.
 This is really just the beginning of the story.
-What’s even more powerful is the fact that Morphir is compatible with a variety of source languages, so can take advantage of the powerful tools that they offer.
-We currently support the Elm programming language since due to its simplicity and power.
+What’s even more powerful is the fact that Morphir is compatible with a variety of source languages, so it can take advantage of the powerful tools that they offer.
+We currently support the Elm programming language due to its simplicity and power.
 The Elm compiler is supercharged to catch huge classes of bugs.
 The common saying is that if it compiles, it’s guaranteed not to have runtime errors (excluding limitations of the physical environment, of course).
 Another particularly exciting language is Microsoft’s Bosque programming language, which takes the ability to verify program correctness up whole other level.
 Keep an eye out for further progress in this space.

 Finally, the aforementioned business knowledge tools are a big help in establishing correctness.
 When users have the ability to fully understand the system with helpful tools in real-time, it makes the user/developer feedback cycle very efficient.